 The food we distribute is donated, purchased or part of federal government programs.
 Food donations happen at every point along the supply chain, from farmers and manufacturers to distributors, wholesalers and retail grocers.
 We purchase food in bulk to meet the needs of our community and ensure the availability of nutritious options.
 We also distribute a variety of foods from The Emergency Food Assistance Program (TEFAP)—a federal program of the USDA.

-Local businesses, professional and community organizations, schools and faith groups sponsor around 700 food drives each year.
+Local businesses, professional and community organizations, schools and faith groups sponsor hundreds of food drives each year.
 Start a food drive today.

 If you are involved in the food industry, learn more about making a food donation.